-This ultimately begs the question: What does a PMP do in an organization?
+This ultimately begs the question: What does a project management professional do in an organization?

 Project management is an essential, highly-respected field relied upon by organizations of all sizes across the globe.
 According to the Project Management Institute, project management includes initiating, planning, executing, monitoring, controlling and closing a project.
 Professionals in the field can find themselves working in any number of different industries.